Kit553/PhononTools/1_Workflows/01_Relaxation/README.md

 ## Relaxation:
-**Use**: Obtain the local athermal minimum of the structure as a requirement for most other workflows
+**Use**: Obtain the local athermal minimum of the structure as a requirement for most other workflows.

 ## Workflow
 ### 0. Obtain the initial structure guess: